patryk-czarnecki/Project1-Manual-Testing/tests/TestCases_Registration.md

      - **Expected Result**: The email address is entered correctly.
   3. **Step**: Enter a valid password.
      - **Expected Result**: The password is entered correctly.
-  4. **Step**: Confirm the password.
-     - **Expected Result**: The confirmation password matches the entered password.
-  5. **Step**: Click the "Register" button.
+  4. **Step**: Click the "Register" button.
-     - **Expected Result**: The user is successfully registered and redirected to the homepage with a confirmation message.
+     - **Expected Result**: The user has been successfully registered and redirected to the my account page with a confirmation message.

 ## Test Case 2: User Registration without Email
 - **Title**: User Registration without Email